 The DEXi Edit Menu provides commands for editing the DEXi model that is shown in the currently active model window.
-The available editing commands depend on the currently edited model component, that is, on the page that is currently open in the model window: Model, Options, Evaluation.
+The available editing commands depend on the currently edited model component, that is, on the page that is currently open in the model window: the Model, the Options, Evaluation.

-Notice that there is no Edit Menu associated with the !!!
-Charts page.
+There is no Edit Menu associated with the 🛄 Charts page.